amaradevi/AmazonItemstoCart/README.md

 2.Copy all the contents of src and resources to that project.

-3.Download Selenium Webdriver libraraies and log4j libraries.
+3.Download Selenium Webdriver libraries,browser drivers  and log4j libraries.

-4.Add all these jars to project  Build path.
+4.Add all these libraries jars to project  Build path.

 5.Ensure that TestNG plugin is eanbled with IDE.